Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

 For a brief comparison of distribution angles with observations, we make use of projected misalignment angles as viewed from the $z$-axis ($\psi_{\rm{2D}}$), within a projected half-mass radii ($r_{50,z}$) in the $x-y$ plane, though our choice of axis is arbitrary as galaxies within \textsc{eagle} have no preferential orientation.

 Figure~\ref{plot: misalignment distributions} shows the projected and 3D misalignment distributions for LTGs (top) and ETGs (bottom) at $z=0.1$, with uncertainties given as Poisson errors.
+We include recent observational results from \citet{Bryant2019} that were obtained using the SAMI galaxy survey \citep[][]{Croom12, Bryant15}.

-For values in projection, we find $38.9\pm5.3\%$ of ETGs and $7.9\pm1.7\%$ of LTGs display stellar-gas kinematic misalignments.
-Both the fractions of misalignments and the general shape of the misalignment distributions are in good agreement with recent observational results by \citet{Bryant2019}.
-These were obtained using the SAMI galaxy survey \citep[][]{Croom12, Bryant15}, with observational misalignment fractions of $\approx33\%$ (ETG) and $\approx5\%$ (LTG), but with a stellar mass range extending a larger range of galaxy masses $10^{8} \lesssim M_{*} \lesssim 10^{12}$ M$_{\odot}$.
-Our results are also in good agreement with a number of other observational studies \citep[e.g.][]{Davis2011, BarreraBallesteros2014, BarreraBallesteros2015, Chen2016, Jin2016, Ristea2022, Raimundo2023}, as well as with predictions from cosmological simulations \citep[e.g.][]{Khim2020, Casanueva2022}.
+For values in projection, we find $38.9\pm5.3$~per~cent of ETGs and $7.9\pm1.7$~per~cent of LTGs display stellar-gas kinematic misalignments.
+For comparison, observational misalignment fractions by \citet{Bryant2019} are reported as $\approx33$~per~cent (ETGs) and $\approx5$~per~cent (LTGs), but with a stellar mass range covering a larger range of galaxy masses $10^{8} \lesssim M_{*} \lesssim 10^{12}$ M$_{\odot}$.
+Both the fractions of misalignments and the general shape of the misalignment distributions are in good agreement with recent observational results by \citet{Bryant2019} with a small discrepancy for LTGs within $\psi<30^{\circ}$.
+We find that \textsc{eagle} LTGs tend to be more strongly aligned within $\psi_{\rm{2D}}<10^\circ$, while producing fewer LTGs with $10^\circ<\psi_{\rm{2D}}<30^\circ$.
+This difference could be caused by a combination of the different morphological classifications used in observations, the different constraints on misalignment angle uncertainties used between our results and those of observations, and/or the different mass ranges considered.
+Our overall results are also in good agreement with a number of other observational studies \citep[e.g.][]{Davis2011, BarreraBallesteros2014, BarreraBallesteros2015, Chen2016, Jin2016, Ristea2022, Raimundo2023}, as well as with predictions from cosmological simulations \citep[e.g.][]{Khim2020, Casanueva2022}.